ThomasWilla/PSInfluxLineConverter/README.md

 -----------------------------| --------------------------------------------------------------------
 ConvertTo-Metric             | Converts the specified properties of any object to a metric object, which can then be easily transmitted to Influx.
 ConvertTo-InfluxLineString   | Convert metrics to the InfluxLine protocol format, output as strings.

+## License
+Copyright 2020 Robin Hermann
+PSInfluxLineConverter Copyright (C) 2020 Robin Hermann This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.